adwman/paper/paper.md

 How to use git branching with multiple branches

 #Author
-Andrew Wright
+Andrew Wright, University of Manchester
-Someone else
+Someone else, UMIST
-Gerard Capes
+Gerard Capes, University of Manchester

 #Introduction
 I am learning what I need to do to use git.